SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Rainbow interjected, "Pinkie, you might want to take off your dresses and leave them in the chariot, you two probably don't want to sweat in the dresses, and Rarity would probably freak out if you eat dessert in your dress."

-"good idea," Pinkie said before turning to Twilight.
+"Good idea," Pinkie said before turning to Twilight.
 "Is that fine?
 Can they bring the dresses back to you?"

 Twilight answered, "Yes."